-There can be a trade off between the SoC and the coolant temperature in Hybrid vehicles on warm tests.
-That means it is not possible in some cases (vehicles) to reach the reference SoC and a coolant temperature $> 80^{\circ}$ C at the same time.
+There can be a trade off between the SoC and the coolant temperature in Hybrid vehicles on warm tests, since in some cases (vehicles) it is not possible to reach the reference SoC and a coolant temperature > 80°C at the same time.
 The achievement of the reference SoC before warm tests must prevail over the coolant temperature requirement.

-If this is the case in WLTC+ and PEMS+ testing the driver should try to reach the desired coolant temperature within 10 minutes.
+If this is the case in WLTC+ and PEMS+ testing, the driver should try to reach the desired coolant temperature within 10 minutes.
 If it is not successful within this time a lower coolant temperature is acceptable.